sibeshkar/sibeshkar.github.io/content/notes/panini.md

    ```
 These meta-rules ensure correct application order and handle exceptions systematically.

-We see Panini's approach compresses his original corpus by many orders of magnitude by systematically doing *more* with *less*:
+We see Pāṇini's approach compresses his original corpus by many orders of magnitude by systematically doing *more* with *less*:
 1. Each rule can generate many forms (e.g., one verb root rule generates hundreds of conjugations)
 2. Rules interact to produce complex forms (like compounds and derivatives)
 3. Meta-rules handle exceptions without needing separate rules for each case
 4. The system captures both form (phonology) and meaning (semantics)

-For example, from just the root "bhū" and a set of rules, Panini's grammar can generate:
+For example, from just the root "bhū" and a set of rules, Pāṇini's grammar can generate:
 - All conjugated forms (bhavāmi, bhavasi, bhavati, etc.)
 - All derived nouns (bhavana, bhāva, bhūti, etc.)
 - All compounds (bhūloka - world of existence, bhūtapūrva - having been before, etc.)
 - All these forms in different syntactic roles

 This is analogous to our Fibonacci example, where one simple rule (Fn = Fn-1 + Fn-2) generates an infinite sequence.
-But Panini's grammar goes further, handling multiple interacting patterns simultaneously while maintaining semantic coherence.
+But Pāṇini's grammar goes further, handling multiple interacting patterns simultaneously while maintaining semantic coherence.
 There are infact two remarkable things to notice here:

 1. He was building on some previous work, but that a human with no tooling/computation access could speedrun a 5000x compression in a lifetime is astonishing.
 A 21st century analogue would be if Linus Torvalds hand-wrote the final, complete, version of Linux on his first try without access to a compiler - the penultimate version which would never require any patches/fixes after creation.
 2. It's bizarre that an unchanging centralized rule-based generative order even exists for an evolving spoken language that was decentralized in its usage - and this formalism was lying there waiting to be discovered, like one would think of a theory of gravity.
 It's like counting the seed spirals of a sunflower and finding that they always follow some predetermined recursive Fibonacci sequence ([which they do!](https://royalsocietypublishing.org/doi/10.1098/rsos.160091)), or appear in fixed golden ratios of Phi (1.618...).
 This is a discussion for another day.